 It does perform well in terms of picking up dirt and dust on flat areas but it will struggle a bit pick up dirt hidden in deep crevices.

 You’ll see in the video below that it left dirt inside cracks of hardwood.
 This type of flooring isn’t common right now so it shouldn’t be an issue on surfaces without these cracks.

 It has pretty good edge cleaning but it only has edge cleaning on the right side of the cleaner head.

 As I’ve said, it has difficulty cleaning dirt in between cracks and crevices so if you have a similar type hardwood surface at home, you may be better off with an upright with stronger suction like the Dyson Ball.

 Between bare floor and carpet, the Shark Rocket Powerhead really excels in cleaning carpet.
 I’ll spare you all the talk but I’ll show you a demo.

 To give you a real life example on how this vacuum performs how about a torture or a “big mess” test courtesy of Kode1996.
 Sit back and relax as these videos are close to an hour long.

-The dirt being cleaned up is a mix of sand, pet hair, paper, small pebbles and other nasty pet litter.
+Dirt you’ll see in the video is a mix of sand, pet hair, paper, pebbles and pet litter.

 Most of you will not have to clean a mess this big but it is good to know that this vacuum is capable of cleaning these type of mess – the downside is you have to empty the dirt bin a lot.